Syrian Train and Equip Program: Deployment

-Uncertain future
+Operations

+Wartime operations

 The elimination of the first wave of U.S.-backed rebels affected recruitment of new candidates.
 The program has proven very controversial in Congress and faces an uncertain future.
 Some rebels left the program after being asked to sign an agreement pledging not to attack pro-Assad forces.
 However, the Washington Post's Missy Ryan and Greg Jaffe reported on Monday, 21 September 2015, that the Executive Office of the President is working on a plan to provide weapons "to a wider array of rebel groups in Syria and relaxing vetting standards, effectively deepening America's involvement in the ongoing civil war."
 A US official said recruiting of moderate Syrian rebels to go through training programmes in Jordan, Qatar, Saudi Arabia or the United Arab Emirates would cease, and, instead, a much smaller training centre would be set up in Turkey, where a small group of "enablers" (predominantly leaders of opposition groups) would be taught operational methods such as how to call in airstrikes.
 At the same time, the House Intelligence Committee voted to cut as much as 20% of the classified funds flowing into the parallel CIA programme of rebel support, with a shift of emphasis to combating ISIS in Iraq.

 Also around the same time, the US revealed for the first time that Special Operations Forces were "engaged with YPG forces"—the mainly-Kurdish People's Protection Units (YPG).
 The next year, at the end of September 2016, the U.S. spokesman for the Combined Joint Task Force – Operation Inherent Resolve confirmed that the Syrian Democratic Forces (SDF), led by the YPG, is also part of the "vetted forces" in the train and equip program.
 The president of Turkey Recep Tayyip Erdoğan condemned this and claimed that the SDF are "endangering our future".

 In November 2016, the main train and equip programme suffered a major setback when three American special forces trainers were killed while entering King Faisal Air Base in Jordan in a deadly attack.
 The Americans had been detailed to the CIA to train rebels to combat ISIS.

 On 31 January 2017, the SDF received a number of armoured personnel carriers produced by ArmorGroup.
 U.S. military official Col. John Dorrian confirmed that the armoured vehicles were supplied by the U.S. By July 2017, more than 8,500 members of the SDF have been trained by the U.S.-led coalition and in the first half of 2017, more than 400 vehicles and other equipment have been delivered to over 40,000 SDF troops.

 On 27 July 2017, the Qaryatayn Martyrs Brigade deployed forces from the al-Tanf border crossing and headed to the frontlines to fight the Syrian Armed Forces.
 The US-led Coalition stated that this deployment violated the agreement for U.S.-backed forces to only fight ISIL and not the Syrian government, and planned to cease support for the group.